groovey/Generator/README.md

 * `ARG1` - The 1st argument.
 Value is `User`.
 * `ARG2` - The 2nd argument.
 Value is `Empty`.
 * `ARGN` - The N'th argument.

-## Like Us.

-Give a `star` to show your support and love for the project.

-## Contribution

-Fork `Groovey Generator` and send us some issues.